Paolo Marchesi and his passion for photography

 PAOLO MARCHESI: The first time I truly picked up a camera to take photos was when I was 19.
 I had just moved to Paris and was inspired by the city.

-What is your favorite camera to shoot with?
+What is your favourite camera to shoot with?

 My underwater camera.
 Shooting underwater is very challenging and magical at the same time.
 You never have one hundred percent control and you have to go with the flow, no pun intended.
 The images are always a surprise as you never know what you are going to get.

 My most exciting and difficult assignment was photographing humboldt squid in the Sea of Cortez.
 It was technically very challenging as I didn’t have the options of using lights and decided to shoot it in black and white film.
 I wasn’t big into digital back then.
 Humboldt squid are extremely aggressive and have a terrible reputation.
 I took the assignment, but wasn’t sure I was going to come back in one piece.
 We were diving underneath Mexican fishing fleets over deep water, hooked to metal cables to make sure the squid wouldn’t drag us under.
 I was scared shitless before making my first dive, but after seeing the squid and how beautiful they were underwater, all the fear vanished and I started firing away.
 I wasn’t even sure I was going to be able to get any decent images at that dept but after processing the film the magic happened.
 To this day they are some of my favourite images.

 I moved to Montana in 1999 to pursue my passion for fly fishing and started shooting the sport wondering if I could ever make a living as a fly fishing photographer.
 A year later SAGE (Fly fishing rods) who I had followed for years looking at their beautiful catalogues, called me to shoot all of their 2001 imagery.
 It was the beginning of my career as an outdoor photographer and a dream come true.